 If you’re the one passing out the treats, consider handing out those from the list above.
 You can also think about handing out some fun non-food items – think bookmarks, glow sticks or stickers – and place a teal pumpkin by your door so others know you have them available.

 You can also spread the word to your neighbors.
-This link has resources on how to raise awareness in your neighborhood.
+This link has more details on the teal pumpkin movement as well as resources to help you raise awareness in your neighborhood.

 If your child uses sign language or a communication device to communicate, you could also use this as a fun time to learn how to say “trick or treat” or even a joke!
 Program a few things into the device ahead of time or learn a few new signs together – and then teach them to your neighbors while you’re out and about as well.